dfelinto/blender-manual/manual/physics/fluid/domain.rst

-.. admonition:: Resolution and Real-size of the Domain
+.. note:: Resolution and Real-size of the Domain
-   :class: note

    Be sure to set the resolution appropriate to the real-world size of the domain (see the *Realworld-size* in the FIXME(TODO: Internal Link; [[#Domain Wold|Domain Wold panel]])).